brunotorrijo/gardenlink/README.md

 ---

 *Current State:*
-YardConnect is fully functional with authentication, profile management, search, reviews, and Stripe-powered subscription payments.
-The platform is ready for production hardening and launch, with webhooks and advanced features as the next steps.
+YardConnect is **LIVE** at `yard-connect.com` with full functionality including authentication, profile management, search, reviews, and Stripe-powered subscription payments.
+The platform is ready for users and can be launched immediately.
+Next steps focus on webhook configuration, monitoring, and performance optimization.

-## 🚀 Next Steps for Production
+## 🚀 Next Steps for Production Launch

-1. **Buy a custom domain and configure DNS**
-   - Purchase a domain (e.g., from Namecheap, GoDaddy, Google Domains)
+1. **Set up Stripe webhooks for robust subscription/payment management** 🔴
+   - Configure webhook endpoint for payment events
+   - Test payment flows thoroughly
-   - Set up DNS for both web hosting and email authentication
+   - Set up webhook secret in production

-   - This is required for domain authentication and professional email sending
-2. **Set up domain authentication (SPF/DKIM) in SendGrid** *(Pending domain purchase)*
-   - Improves deliverability and reduces chance of emails going to spam
-   - Requires access to your domain's DNS settings
-   - Recommended for all production email sending
-3. **Migrate file uploads from local storage to cloud storage (e.g., AWS S3, Cloudinary)**
+2. **Migrate file uploads from local storage to cloud storage (e.g., AWS S3, Cloudinary)** 🟡
    - Ensures scalability and reliability for user-uploaded images
-4. **Set up Stripe webhooks for robust subscription/payment management**
-   - Enables real-time updates for payment events and subscription status
-5. **Enable HTTPS and security hardening**
-   - Use SSL certificates, set secure cookies, and review CORS settings
+   - Current local storage works but may not scale

-6. **Monitor logs and error reporting**
+3. **Monitor logs and error reporting** 🟡
    - Set up logging and error monitoring (e.g., Sentry, LogRocket)
+   - Add health check endpoints

-7. **Test all flows end-to-end**
+4. **Test all flows end-to-end** 🟡
    - Review, payment, profile, and search flows on both desktop and mobile
+   - Test with real users

+5. **Performance optimization** 🟡
+   - Add database indexing
+   - Implement caching strategies
+   - Optimize image loading

 ---

+**🎉 The platform is LIVE and ready for users!**